AvivShuster/Facial-Expressions-Detection-YOLOv5/README.md

 ## Summary and Conclusions

 With the creation of a custom dataset, and YOLOv5 algorithm of object detection - the detection of thease seven emotions, was a success.
-In future versions, I will expand the amount of emotions to be detect and will try different additional augmetations techniques.
+In future versions, I will expand the amount of emotions to be detect and will try different additional augmentations techniques.